xiaolng/weekly_report/weekly_report_1024_discoverUnknown.md

 - [timeGapsMetric](source/timeGapsMetric.ipynb): This metric extends the filterPairsMetric and is able to output histograms of all possible time gaps between two filters.

+- [ProperMotionMetric](): Calculate the uncertainty in the returned proper motion.

+-

 **Results**: